More Hot Water for Letitia James - April 17th, Hour 3

 No.

-Um we have the tape.
+And we have the tape.

-And and number one, then you go on to say, and people wonder why we want these executives dead.
+And number one, then you go on to say, and people wonder why we want these executives dead.

-Then you posted an image of the blue cross CEO, Kim Keck.
+Then you posted an image of the Blue Cross CEO, Kim Keck.

-Now let me ask you, what part of this United Healthcare CEO being a father and a husband, don't you understand?
+Now, let me ask you, what part of this United Healthcare CEO being a father and a husband don't you understand?

-And what part of you having a choice of what healthcare provider you choose to deal with or not, do you not understand?
+And what part of you having a choice of what healthcare provider you choose to deal with or not do you not understand?

 So let me just be extra clear.